EngineeringSoftware/gobash/doc/index.rst

 gobash documentation
 ====================

-gobash is a set of bash functions that improve programming experience in bash (by providing collections, languages features, APIs, testing package, command line flag parsing, etc.) without modifying the shell interpreter(s).
+gobash, a self-proclaimed standard bash library, is a set of bash functions that improve programming experience in bash (by providing collections, languages features, APIs, testing package, command line flag parsing, etc.) without modifying the shell interpreter(s).
 It works with any bash version (on Linux and Mac).
 Parts of the API match those in Go.

 gobash is publicly available on `GitHub
 <https://github.com/EngineeringSoftware/gobash>`_ under the